kaakaww/aws-modernization-workshop-snyk-stackhawk/content/1_ModuleOne/_index.md

 ## Learning Objectives <!-- MODIFY THIS SUBHEADING -->

-This paragraph block should highlight the learning objectives of the workshop.
+**REMOVE:** This paragraph block should highlight the learning objectives of the workshop.
 A bulleted list works well for this purpose.

+Discover new security tooling to help move faster, safer.

+Modernize Your Security Tooling with:

+ * Snyk SCA
+ * Snyk SAST
+ * StackHawk DAST

 ## Workshop Structure <!-- MODIFY THIS SUBHEADING -->
 This paragraph block should be utilized to briefly explain the submodules that are going to be presented as well as the approximate total time for the workshop and individual submodules. <br>